Herb Cox

 Herb Cox (August 21, 1950 – November 16, 2025) was a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in the 2011 election, representing the electoral district of The Battlefords as a member of the Saskatchewan Party.
 He was born in Brandon, Manitoba.

 Cox served in the cabinet of Premier Brad Wall twice, first as Minister of Environment and later briefly as Minister of Advanced Education.

 In 2012, Cox revealed that he had been diagnosed with bone cancer two days after his election victory, and had received chemotherapy treatment for the disease.
-He died thirteen years later on November 16, 2025.
+He died 13 years later, on November 16, 2025, at the age of 75.
 Following his death, flags at the legislature were lowered to half mast the same day in honour of his memory.